iam-veeramalla/Jenkins-Zero-To-Hero/README.md

 ## ArgoCD and Kubernets Cluster Installation
 We're installing Kubernetes on local machine (laptop) instead of EC2 instance.
 There are many resources on EC2 instance and to save on paying for a more robust EC2 instance local machine is being used.

+Go to this website to install MiniKube: https://minikube.sigs.k8s.io/docs/start/

+I had to start HyperV in my windows machine by going into settings and selecting a checkbox.

+### Kubernetes Operators and Contollers

+Whenever installing any Kubernetes Controller (AgoCD, FluxCD) it's advisable to use Kubernetes Operators.
+Kubernets Operators make installation and lifecycle management of Kubernets Controllers significantly easier.
+Operators allow easy updates, version control, telementry.
+We'll be using Argo CD here.

+- Go to Operator Hub (operatorhub.io) and follow the instructions to install ArgoCD.
+- To install ArgoCD which is a kubernetes controller first an operator is installed to manage this or any other controller installations.
+- An operator is installed only once and then any controller can be used using the same operator.